ChannelizeIO/Channelize-Whiteboard-SDK/README.md

    1. Class recording feature
    2. Downloading annotated files.
    3. Support for other pub/sub services.
-   4. Improvement in annotations in Mobile & Tablet browsers.
+   4. Support for annotations in Mobile & Tablet browsers.
-   5. Some UI and user experience improvements
+   5. Some UI and user experience improvements.

 ### Compatibility

 Channelize Whiteboard will work on all Desktop & Laptop browsers.
 On Mobile & Tablet browsers, currently the UI of annotations is not coming fine.

 # Get started